How to enable Secure Boot in Windows 11

 Most modern PCs have Secure Boot enabled by default, but you may need to manually turn it on to meet Windows 11's security requirements

-Having Secure Boot enabled on Windows 11 is a critical step for users wanting to run Microsoft's latest operating system.
-Secure Boot is a security mechanism that ensures your computer boots in a protected environment, safeguarding against malicious software.
-It’s part of the hardware and software requirements introduced with Windows 11, along with the need for a compatible CPU, TPM 2.0, and sufficient RAM and storage.
+Having Secure Boot enabled on Windows 11 is a critical step for users wanting to run Microsoft's latest operating system in a protected environment.
+Secure Boot is a security standard developed by members of the PC industry to help make sure that your device boots using only software that is trusted by the PC manufacturer.
+It’s part of the stringent hardware and software requirements introduced with Windows 11, alongside the need for a compatible CPU, TPM 2.0, and sufficient RAM and storage.

 Turning on Secure Boot for Windows 11